aws-samples/satellite-comms-analytics-aws/satcom-autopilot-chatbot/README.md

 **Note** - currently the stack can only be deployed in us-east-1 and us-west-2

-Once the Cloudformation stack creation is successful navigate to the Output section of the stack and grab the following output values AmazonBedrockExecutionRoleForKnowledgeBasearn, AOSSIndexName.
+Once the Cloudformation stack creation is successful navigate to the Output section of the stack and grab the following output values `AmazonBedrockExecutionRoleForKnowledgeBasearn`, `AOSSIndexName`.
 We will use these values as parameters for our next stack satcom-ts-kb-agent.yaml to deploy Amazon Bedrock Knowledgebase and agents.